Curtain: Poirot's Last Case: Adaptation for television

 The novel was adapted in 2013 starring David Suchet as Poirot.
 It was the final episode of the final series of Agatha Christie's Poirot, and the first of the final series to be filmed.
-Hugh Fraser again returned to the role of Hastings, following a ten-year absence; stars such as Alice Orr-Ewing (Judith Hastings), Helen Baxendale (Elizabeth Cole), Anne Reid (Daisy Luttrell), Matthew McNulty (Major Allerton), Shaun Dingwall (Dr Franklin), Aidan McArdle (Stephen Norton) and Philip Glenister (Sir William Boyd-Carrington) were among the other cast.
+Hugh Fraser again returned to the role of Hastings, for the second time in Season 13 (he also appeared in Episode 2 ("The Big Four")) after an extended absence from the series; stars such as Alice Orr-Ewing (Judith Hastings), Helen Baxendale (Elizabeth Cole), Anne Reid (Daisy Luttrell), Matthew McNulty (Major Allerton), Shaun Dingwall (Dr Franklin), Anna Madeley (Mrs. Franklin), Aidan McArdle (Stephen Norton) and Philip Glenister (Sir William Boyd-Carrington) were among the other cast.
 The programme was aired in Britain on 13 November 2013, and later on Acorn TV on 25 August 2014.
 The adaptation mentions only the Litchfield, Sharples, and Etherington murders.
 Margaret Litchfield is hanged during the opening credits, whereas in the novel she dies in an asylum.
 The killer is not labelled 'X' as in the novel, the purpose of the label being achieved in other ways.
 Otherwise, the adaptation remains extremely faithful to the novel.
 With the exception of The Mysterious Affair at Styles, set in the First World War, the rest of the ITV Poirot series are set in the 1930s, regardless of when the novels were written, or the contemporary features in each of the novels; this last story sets the year as 1949.

 On 19 December 2013, Barnaby Walter of The Edge listed the adaptation and Poirot's death scene at number 2 on the list of the Best TV Drama Moments of 2013.
-In 2015, Curtain was nominated for Outstanding Television Movie for its 67th Emmy Awards, but eventually lost to Bessie.
+In 2015, Curtain was nominated for Outstanding Television Movie in the 67th Emmy Awards, but eventually lost to Bessie.